argilla-io/argilla-plugins/README.md

 ## How to develop a plugin

 1. Pick a cool plugin from the list of topics or our issue overview.
+2. Think about an abstraction for the plugin as shown below.
-2. Refer to the solution in the issue
+3. Refer to the solution in the issue.
-   1. fork the repo
+   1. fork the repo.
+   2. commit your code
-   2. open a PR
+   3. open a PR.
-3. Think about an abstraction for the plugin as shown below
-4. Keep it simple -
+4. Keep it simple.
 5. Have fun.